 Services You Can Use! - Business & Auxiliary Overview

-Course Description: The workshop will be an Over-view of Business & Auxiliary Services and will include a combined PowerPoint and Video presentation offering in-depth information about the operations within this department as well as associated areas.
+Course Description: The workshop will be an Overview of Business & Auxiliary Services and will include a mixed Audio/Video PowerPoint presentation offering in-depth information about the operations within this department as well as associated areas.
 Operations include: Bookstore, Copy Services, Dining Services, Licensing, Nautilus Card, Parking & Transportation Services, Postal Services, Records Management, Student Printing and Vending Services.
 Associated areas include: Beverage Rights, Catering Exclusivity, Marketing, Name Badges and Official UWF Stationery Printing.
 Visits from operation managers and/or tours of operations may be included as availability and timing permits.